skorokithakis/harbormaster/docs/source/index.rst

 Do you have apps you want to deploy to a server, but Kubernetes is way too heavy?
 Harbormaster is for you.

-Harbormaster is a small and simple container orchestrator that lets you easily deploy multiple Docker-Compose applications on a single host.
+Harbormaster is a small container orchestrator that lets you run multiple Docker Compose applications on a single host, with automatic deploys/restarts, simply by pushing to a git repo.

 Running your first app